Autodesk/AutomaticComponentToolkit/CONTRIBUTING.md

 ## Submitting a pull request
 When ready to contribute, fork this repository and submit a pull request that references the issue it resolves.
 Be sure to include a clear and detailed description of the changes you've made so that we can verify them and eventually merge.

+ACT follows the [git-flow](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) branching model.
+New developments are integrated into the [develop](../../tree/develop)-branch.
+ACT's maintainers will create releases from the develop-branch when appropriate.

 __NOTE__ _Before your code can be accepted into the project you must also sign the Contributor License Agreement (CLA).
-Please contact Martin Weismann martin.weismann@autodesk.com for a copy of the CLA._
+Please contact the maintainers via automatic-component-toolkit.contributor.agreements@autodesk.com for a copy of the CLA._

 ## Maintainers